 Up in Arms

 Up In Arms presents quality performances featuring puppetry in a fun, family musical style.
-While including current curriculum standards, the shows play well from an elementary school assembly program to a main-stage theater.
-These crowd pleasing, laughter-filled shows are designed to improve attention and listening skills.
+While including current curriculum standards, the shows play well from an elementary school assembly program to a main-stage theater production.
+These crowd pleasing, laughter-filled shows are designed to help students comprehend essential curriculum fundamentals.

 Principal Tector needs your help as a member of the Bully Patrol!
 She fears that one of her students, Drew, is being bullied by another student in school.
 Lee thinks bullying Drew is fun.
 Lee’s best friend Victoria doesn't think so, but what can she do to help Drew?